Unanimous A.I.

+Unanimous AI is an American technology company that pursues collective superintelligence by connecting networked human groups together at large scale using AI agents and other AI technologies.

+The company provides two AI technologies, artificial swarm intelligence (ASI) which was first presented publicly in 2015 and Hyperchat AI technology. that was first presented publicly in 2023.

-Unanimous AI is an American technology company which provides artificial swarm intelligence (ASI) technology.
-Unanimous AI provides a "human swarming" platform "swarm.ai" (formally called UNU) that allows distributed groups of users to collectively predict answers to questions.
-This process has resulted in successful predictions of major events such as the Kentucky Derby, the Oscars, the Stanley Cup, Presidential Elections, and the World Series.
+In 2015, Unanimous AI released a "human swarming" platform called "swarm.ai" (formally called UNU) that uses ASI technology to allow distributed groups of users to collectively predict answers to questions.
+This process has resulted in successful predictions of events such as the Kentucky Derby, the Oscars, the Stanley Cup, presidential elections, and the World Series.

+In 2016, Unanimous AI received national attention for its swarm-based artificial intelligence technology when a CBS Interactive reporter challenged the company to predict the first four finishers, in order, in the Kentucky Derby.
+Their prediction, reported by TechRepublic and Newsweek, was correct.
+The reporter's $20 bet on the prediction resulted in a payout of $11,000.

 In 2018, the firm collaborated with Stanford University School of Medicine to study using artificial swarming algorithms for diagnostics.